Living Rhythms Hands-On African Drumming

 For assembly performance: stage or gymnasium with two wireless lapel mics.
 For residencies/hands-on workshops: a classroom or similar sized space with enough open area to sit up to 30 students in a semi-circle.

 Charlotte Mecklenburg County and surrounding area

-The Living Rhythms E-Learning course consists of a series of instructional videos found on a website easily accessible with a simple password.
+The Living Rhythms E-Learning course consists of a series of self-directed instructional videos found on a website easily accessible with a simple password.
 Specifically designed around the Common Core, participants play along with found-object instruments available at home or in the classroom, such as pots, pans, boxes, tabletops, etc. In addition to the videos, teachers, and students also have access to a number of downloadable pdf resources, including background information about the history and culture of the drums, plus lesson plans for teachers.
-The lessons remain available for an entire semester (Aug – Dec, Jan – Jun, Jun – Aug) and can be used for an unlimited number of students.
+The lessons remain available for an entire semester (Aug – Dec, and Jan – June) and can be used for an unlimited number of students.
 (Please see attached PDF for more information)

 –$699 for a Half Day West African Drumming Program – Three Hands-on West African drumming workshops for up to 30 students each workshop.
 This includes one artist educator and drum for each student to use.

 -$1,125 for a Full Day Residency or Hands-on Workshops, West African Drum and Dance Program:

 —-A) an opening assembly performance for up to 1,000 students followed by a half-day of hands-on drum and dance residency/workshops ( 3 workshops) with up to 30 drums for student use;